mskgreenbaumlab/Onboarding/README.md

 The Cost Center number is on your ID Badge.
 Fund Number: 50515
-Cost Number: please ask admin (Cynthia berryc@mskcc.org or Cristina raduc@mskcc.org )
+Cost Number: please ask admin (Cynthia berryc@mskcc.org or Cristina raduc@mskcc.org ) (the cost center contains all the funds of the lab.the cc of the Greenbaum Lab is 50515, but it has over 6 funds.)
 NOTE: if the "cat" command does not work, you can also try "type id_rsa.pub" to retrieve your public key.How to get your SSH Public Key - https://hpcdocs.mskcc.org/display/CLUS/Secure+Shell+SSH